act2lsy/metatonic_app/index.md

 #cover: /assets/logoMT2.png
 ---

-We build useful Apps, and we strive to maintain their value.
+We will work to build and maintain useful apps.